UMAprotocol/UMIPs/UMIPs/umip-179.md

 2. The `fillDeadline` has not already elapsed relative to the `destinationChainId` bundle end block number,
 3. The destination SpokePool `FillStatus` mapping for the relevant `V3RelayData` hash is `SlowFillRequested`,
 4. The `RequestedV3SlowFill` `V3RelayData` is matched by a corresponding `V3FundsDeposited` event on the origin SpokePool,
-5. Slow Fills requested for a deposit originating on a lite chain are considered invalid,
+5. The `originChainId` and `destinationChainId` are not Lite chains.
 6. Slow fills requested on a lite chain are considered invalid,

 Note: